betaglot/plantabeta/docs/dev/Filming.md

 Edit into multiple formats: Shorts=Reel, Gif, Carousel, Over 20 min

+### Geolocation

+Strava sync with go pro

+Periodically show strava to the camera to sync locations

+Also use to sync with notes

+Create a bag for notepad and phone for your right front bag.
+Internal divider

+pencil on a string

 ### OpenCV

 Use OpenCV in Python to tag Video timestamps

 To Put boxes around MotoObject or EcoObjects

 ## Privacy

 Make an incredibles mask for planters

+## Storyboards

+- Zoom into putplant from ultimate view to submoto